Adolis García Player Props: Rangers vs. Royals

 Adolis García At The Plate

-- Garcia has a double, three home runs and four walks while hitting .200.
+- Garcia is batting .203 with a double, four home runs and five walks.

-- In 53.3% of his games this year, Garcia has had at least one RBI.
-He's picked up more than one in 26.7% and driven in three or more of his team's runs in one contest.
+- In 56.3% of his games this year, Garcia has had at least one RBI.
+He's picked up more than one in 31.3% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.